opensearch-project/documentation-website/_observing-your-data/alerting/actions.md

 1. Choose **Create**.

-After an action sends a message, the content of that message has left the purview of the [Security]({{site.url}}{{site.baseurl}}/security-analytics/index/) plugin.
+After an action sends a message, the content of that message has left the purview of the [Security Analytics]({{site.url}}{{site.baseurl}}/security-analytics/index/) plugin.
 Securing access to the message (for example, access to the Slack channel) is your responsibility.

 #### Example message